 To ensure the sustainable preservation of these sites, our team on the ground has revived the use of traditional building techniques and construction materials by integrating local craftsmen and relying on their experience and trade to also educate young, local builders, laborers, and homeowners in proper conservation methods.
 To that end, only builders skilled in the use of traditional methods and materials have received GHF’s support.
 We have also established a training program for local villagers in conservation techniques, making it simpler for them to undertake changes and upgrades to their homes in a way that respects the traditional architecture.

-In order to restore the vernacular architecture of the Carpathian Villages in a sustainable manner, Global Heritage Fund and our partners developed various community resources to both sustain the revival, and provide new opportunities for local stakeholders in a traditional context.
+In order to restore the vernacular architecture of Daia and the other Carpathian Villages in a sustainable manner, Global Heritage Fund and our partners developed various community resources to both sustain the revival, and provide new opportunities for local stakeholders in a traditional context.
 We have encouraged local production of organic food and the protection of the medieval hay meadows, measures that have been wildly successful as a means of preserving the built environment, encouraging sympathetic development, and enhancing the value of these Transylvanian communities as an economic resource for this impoverished region.

 These measures are vital for creating local tourist infrastructure such as guesthouses, regional tour guides, and restaurants, which depend on visitors seeking to experience this rare cultural landscape.
 Having created a framework for sustainable tourism and economic development in the region, we believe these ventures will serve as a model in Romania for the conservation of architecture and countryside, as well as cement the transcendent value of these structures in real economic terms.